Q: What’s coming next from you?

 Q: Will you autograph my book?

-Happy to do it, either at an in-person event or a copy sold through my online store.
+Happy to do it, either at an in-person event or a copy sold through my website.
 As yet, I don’t have a system in place for handling books that are sent to me to be signed.
 Keeping up with that amid everything else would mean pressing the dogs into work, and so far they have been unreceptive to my overtures.

 Q: Where can I find the best pizza in the western United States?